 NAPHTHA can cause irritation to eyes and the respiratory system.
 It affects the central nervous system and is harmful and even fatal if it is swallowed.

-, which has been read by over 20000 local residents, highlight the dangers of Benzene and Xylene exposure.
+Our recent blog post, which has been read by over 20000 local residents, highlight the dangers of Benzene and Xylene exposure.

 Additionally, lawyers for ITC are scrambling to reach out to many residents, in an attempt to persuade misinformed residents into signing away all their rights to sue ITC for their injuries!
 Read more on this over here.